-Congratulations on your purchase of a MS Series inverter/charger from Magnum Energy.
-The MS Series is a "pure" sine wave inverter designed especially for rugged mobile applications, home backup power, and standalone applications.
-Powerful, yet simple to use, this inverter/charger will provide you with years of trouble-free performance you have come to expect from Magnum Energy.
+Congratulations on your purchase of a MS-G Series inverter/charger from Sensata.
+The MS-G Series products include the MS2000-G, MS2012-G, MS2812-G, and MS4024-G inverters; all are under the Magnum-Dimensions brand from Sensata Technologies.
+The MS-G Series is a "pure" sine wave inverter designed especially for rugged mobile applications, home backup power, and standalone applications.
+Powerful, yet simple to use, this inverter/charger will provide you with years of trouble-free performance you have come to expect from Sensata.

 Installation is easy.
-Simply connect the inverter's output to your distribution circuits or electrical panel, connect your utility or AC generator power to the inverter's easy-to-reach terminal block, connect the batteries, and then switch it on for power.
+Simply connect the inverter's output to your distribution circuits or electrical panel, connect your utility or AC generator power to the inverter, connect the batteries, and then switch it on for power.

 Info: This is a sizable manual and much of it is fairly technical.
 Terms may be used throughout the manual that are unfamiliar to you.
-Refer to the Inverter/Charger Terminology glossary in Appendix C for clarification.
+Refer to the Inverter/Charger Terminology glossary in Appendix D for clarification.

-The MS Series inverter/charger includes the following:
+The MS-G Series inverter/charger includes the following:

-- 2000, 2800, or 4000 watt inverter and charger in a small footprint installation - Pure sine wave output - Automatic PFC (Power Factor Corrected) multi-stage battery charging - RS485 standard communication protocol - Remote and Network ports (easy connection for optional accessories) - · Inverter-mounted ON/OFF switch with LED indicator - 60-amp AC pass-thru capability (30-amp AC pass-thru for MS2000 models) - Large AC access and terminal block [wire size: 14 to 6 AWG (2.1 to 13.3 mm2) CU] - Field serviceable for qualified personnel tested repair kits available - Automatic battery temperature compensation (when using the Battery Temperature Sensor) for optimum charging even during extreme temperature changes - Overcurrent, over-temperature, and high/low battery voltage protection
+- 2000, 2800, or 4000 watt model in a small footprint-less area needed for installation - Pure sine wave output - Automatic PFC (Power Factor Corrected) multi-stage battery charging - RS485 standard communication protocol - Factory-installed Ground Fault Circuit Interrupter (GFCI) outlet (with test and reset capability) for AC output - Remote and Network ports (easy connection for optional accessories) - Inverter-mounted ON/OFF switch with LED indicator - 30-amp per leg AC pass-thru capability - Field serviceable for qualified personnel-tested repair kits available - Automatic battery temperature compensation (when using the Battery Temperature Sensor) for optimum charging even during extreme temperature changes - Overcurrent, over-temperature, and high/low battery voltage protection